wbamberg/persona-sumo/sign-in-with-persona.md

 If your email provider does support Persona, it's even simpler.
 Your browser will ask the email provider to confirm that you own the email address:

-* If you're already signed into your email (for instance, if you stay signed into Gmail most of the time, then you probably are) then your browser signs you right into the website, without asking for any password at all.
+* If you're already signed into your email (for instance, if you stay signed into Gmail most of the time, then you probably are) then your browser signs you into the website without asking for any password at all.
 * If you're not signed into your email, then your browser will ask you to sign in, then sign you into the original website.

+Again, if you're signing into the website for the first time, the website will now ask you to enter anything else it needs to complete your registration, such as your address or age.

 ## Remembering your Persona login ##